vhaghani26/epigenerate/L-Drive/README.md

 ## UC Davis Health Systems Log-In

 In order to connect to the L-drive, a health systems log-in is required.
-To get one, email [Lawrence Ma](lwma@ucdavis.edu) and request one.
+To get one, email Lawrence Ma(lwma@ucdavis.edu) and request one.
 We also have a lab-specific log-in that can be used if you are having trouble getting one.

 ## Mac OS